typhoon1zero2/mern-stack-product/README.md

 ### Website Details

-:jp: :japan: Auto Import :car: :blue_car: website is one of our business model
+:jp: :japan: Classic Auto Import :car: :blue_car: website is one of our business model
 ```
 But, also continuation from my idea ProductsApp (project #2)
 So, the features I would be having in the application that would be building are: